vikramr2/vikramr2/README.md

 ### Hi!
 My name is Vikram Ramavarapu.
 I am currently a PhD student at the University of Illinois at Urbana-Champaign studying Computer Science.
+I'm really interested in networks (i.e. really big graphs) and their various applications.

 Take a look at some of the pinned projects I have below, and come back to visit as this profile needs updating, and I plan to do so!
 Otherwise